Ultra Music Festival 2021 Canceled Due To COVID-19 Pandemic

-MIAMI (CBSMiami) — Electronic music fans will surely be disappointed to know that for the second year in a row, the popular ULTRA Festival for 2021 will not take place due to the coronavirus pandemic.
+MIAMI (CBSMiami) — Electronic music fans will surely be disappointed to know that for the second year in a row the popular Ultra Music Festival for 2021 will not take place due to the coronavirus pandemic.

 The news was first reported by Billboard on Friday night.